 - I have visited Sepilok’s orungutan rehabilitation centre, The Kruger National Park, Niagara Falls, and Disneyland.

 - I have slept in a glass igloo under the Northern Lights in the Finnish Arctic Circle, and driven a sled pulled by wild huskies.

 - I have braved the fastest zip-line in the world, which also happens to be the longest in Europe.

-- I have walked barefoot over blazing coals with temperatures fluctuating between 650°C and 1100°C.
+- I have walked barefoot over blazing coals (with temperatures allegedly fluctuating between 650°C and 1100°C).

 - I have walked to the top of the Eiffel Tower, and St Paul’s Cathedral.